startin-blox/sib-core/CONTRIBUTING.md

 #### For Specification change proposal

-Before making any change to a software that requires a specification updcate, please open an issue explaining why there is a need to do so.
+Before making any change to a software that requires a specification update, please open an issue explaining why there is a need to do so.
 If possible, provide an example use case.
 If you think of a solution, you can provide it with a code example.

 This issue *should* be shared with all the other contributors so that every one can discuss it, until a decision is made.
 Then new issues should be created to describe the technical details of implementation.